azylman/scheme-coffeescript/README.md

 Scheme interpreter in CoffeeScript
 =======
-This is intended to be an R5RS-conformant Scheme interpreter, written in CoffeeScript.
+This will eventually be an R5RS-conformant Scheme interpreter, written in CoffeeScript.

 There are two main parts: `console.coffee` and `interpreter.coffee`.
 You can run an interactive console with the command `coffee console.coffee` or, alternatively, execute a script by running `coffee console.coffee /path/to/script`.

 `interpreter.coffee` serves as a library for the console - it contains all of the parts necessasry for interpretation, specifically a tokenizer and a syntactic analyzer.

 ## Example
-Here is an example block of code:
+Here is an example block of code that you can execute:

     (define
       fib